gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-This is used to update question's status, tags and choices.
+Use this API to update the status of a question, its tags and its choices.

 *Success Response:*

-ok
+Success.

 Schema: `UpdateResponse`